Trust-Anchor-Group/IdApp/README.md

 * Peer-to-peer communication.

-It is built with .NET Standard 2.0 and Xamarin.Forms 5.0 (Shell), and relies on nugets from the [IoTGateway](https://github.com/PeterWaher/IoTGateway) framework to perform tasks related to communication and functionality defined in IEEE P1451.99.
+It is built with .NET Standard 2.0 and Xamarin.Forms 5.0 (Shell), and relies on nugets from the [IoTGateway](https://github.com/PeterWaher/IoTGateway) framework to perform tasks related to communication and functionality defined by [Neuro-Foundation](https://neuro-foundation.io).

 The ID App is also published to [Google Play Store][] (for Android devices) and [Apple App Store][] (for iOS devices).